 Approval of a product candidate in the United States by the FDA does not ensure approval of such product candidate by regulatory authorities in other countries or jurisdictions, and approval by one foreign regulatory authority does not ensure approval by regulatory authorities in other foreign countries or by the FDA.
 Sales of B-VEC or other future product candidates outside of the United States will be subject to foreign regulatory requirements governing clinical trials and marketing approval.
 Even if the FDA grants marketing approval for a product candidate, comparable regulatory authorities of foreign countries also must approve the manufacturing and marketing of the product candidate in those countries.
 Approval procedures vary among jurisdictions and can involve requirements and administrative review periods different from, and more onerous than, those in the United States, including additional preclinical studies or clinical trials.
 In many countries outside the United States, a product candidate must be approved for reimbursement before it can be approved for sale in that country.
 In some cases, the price that we intend to charge for our product candidates, if approved, is also subject to approval.
-We intend to submit a marketing authorization application to the EMA for approval of B-VEC in the EU but obtaining such approval from the European Commission following the opinion of the EMA is a lengthy and expensive process.
+We intend to submit a marketing authorization application to the EMA for approval of B-VEC in the EU but obtaining such approval from the

+European Commission following the opinion of the EMA is a lengthy and expensive process.
 Even if a product candidate is approved, the FDA or the European Commission, as the case may be, may limit the indications for which the product may be marketed, require extensive warnings on the product labeling or require expensive and time-consuming additional clinical trials or reporting as conditions of approval.
-Regulatory authorities in countries in those countries.
-Obtaining foreign regulatory approvals and compliance with foreign regulatory requirements could result in significant delays, difficulties and costs for us and could delay or prevent the introduction of our product ca regulatory approval for any of our product candidates may be withdrawn.
-If we fail to comply with the regulatory requirements, our target market will be reduced and our ability to realize the full market potential of B-VEC or our future product candidates will be harmed and our business, financial condition, results of operations and prospects will be adversely affected.
+Regulatory authorities in countries outside of the United States and the EU also have requirements for approval of product candidates with which we must comply prior to marketing in those countries.
+Obtaining foreign regulatory approvals and compliance with foreign regulatory requirements could result in significant delays, difficulties and costs for us and could delay or prevent the introduction of our product candidates in certain countries.

+Further, clinical trials conducted in one country may not be accepted by regulatory authorities in other countries.
+Also, regulatory approval for any of our product candidates may be withdrawn.
+If we fail to comply with the regulatory requirements, our target market will be reduced and our ability to realize the full market potential of B-VEC, KB105, KB301 or our future product candidates will be harmed and our business, financial condition, results of operations and prospects will be adversely affected.